kub-berlin/formularprojekt/README.md

 -   Avoid additional whitespace in the strings.

 -   You can use markdown to signify emphasis or other kinds of formatting.
+    Simple emphasis is rendered as underline.

 ## Extract backgrounds

-If a page in a form contains relevant lines or graphics, it is included in this project as a background image located in `static/forms/`.
+If a page in a form contains relevant lines or graphics, it is included in this project as a background image located in `data/*/bg/`.
 It should be a SVG file.
 It should be named `bg-{i}.svg` where `{i}` is the number of the page, starting with 0.